sec3-product/x-ray/docs/developer.md

 *  `Handler`: A function that is executed when a rule is matched.
 It takes a `RuleContext` and a `CallSite` as input parameters, allowing for detailed processing based on the context in which the rule was triggered.

+#### Contextual Analysis Rules

+These rules, such as `CosplayDetector.cpp` and `UntrustfulAccountDetector.cpp`, gather and analyze information about instructions and associated accounts throughout the execution process.
+These rules then combine all the collected data to detect potential issues.
+For instance, `UntrustfulAccountDetector.cpp` monitors account validation issues, using the accumulated information to identify untrustworthy account usage.

 ### Built-in Rules